LoqmanSamani/grn-designer/README.md

 ## How to Use the Code

 1. **Prepare the Code**:
    - Download all `.py` files from the `src` directory and place them in the same folder as your script.
+For a full guideline on how to use the GRN-Designer: [guide.ipynb](src/guide.ipynb)
  ```python
      from grn_designer import GRNDesigner as grnd
      model = grnd(